 We were born, lived our lives, and were gone.
 I couldn’t help feel a shiver.

-As the day went on, unfortunately, the feeling of “fresh eyes” didn’t last.
+As the day went on, that feeling of “fresh eyes” gradually subsided.

 Before I knew it, I was back to complaining about the den remote running out of batteries, and the Keurig acting funny again.